Search for missing trampers Jessica O'Connor and Dion Reynolds to continue overnight

 A large team had also been speaking to members of the public who had been camping at Nikau Point, as there had been a large gathering there before the pair headed into the mountains.

-"They were last seen with big packs consistent with having a lot of food onboard, good gear."
+"They were last seen with big packs consistent with having a lot of food onboard, good gear," Cogger said.

 That combined with the qualifications and experience O'Connor had "put her in good stead".